Retro64XYZ/retro64xyz.github.io/_posts/2017-07-11-introduction-to-dark-markets.md

 ### Prostitutes & Pornography

-Human traficking, sex trade, and pornography are all powerfully present on the dark net.
+Human trafficking, sex trade, and pornography are all powerfully present on the dark net.
 Drugs and sex are two of the easiest to find vices available over the internet.
 Individuals are using these underground markets to traffic in slaves as well.
-Human slavery with a strong emphasis on sexual slavery has returned in force to Europe with the rise of emmigration and the flood of men coming into these countries.
+Human slavery with a strong emphasis on sexual slavery has returned in force to Europe with the rise of immigration and the flood of men coming into these countries.
 It is not difficult to find companies selling slaves as young as eight years of age with the majority being of a different ethnicity than the country they are available in.